 If you are doing the Shiv Puja at home, ensure that your entire house is immaculate before the rituals.
 You can use an air freshener by a good air freshener manufacturer to eliminate foul odours, if any.
 To ensure the diffusion of a steady fragrance in the ambience, you can also use potpourri from authentic potpourri suppliers.
 Begin your Shiv Puja by burning Incense sticks and lighting a deep.
 Venerate the Shiva Linga with milk and apply Vibhuti or Bhasma.

 The best way to offer your sheer devotion to Lord Shiva is by unifying your body, mind and soul in deep meditation.
 The sacred and powerful aroma of Sandalwood agarbatti by good Sandalwood agarbatti manufacturers ensures purification of the Puja space.
 Using Sandalwood dhoop cones by authentic Dhoop cone manufacturers disseminates a pure, therapeutic and tranquil fragrance for a deep meditation experience.
 It calms your senses and exudes positivity in your mind as you religiously chant ‘Om Namah Shiva in meditation to Lord Shiva.
-You can also burn Nag Champa agarbatti as it has a mystic, traditional and flowery aroma perfect for worship and offerings during religious rituals venerating Lord Shiva.

 For ages, agarbattis have been used in temples and at home as a medium to connect with the divine.
 Mesmerizing incense fragrance purifies the air enabling clear and peaceful thoughts to flow through the mind.
 These incense fragrances will strengthen your pure devotion to Lord Shiva and ensure the attainment of absolute enlightenment!